obscrivn/timeseriesbook/_sources/arima.md

 ![](_static/ar1.png)

 ##### Differencing
-- Transformations such as logarithms can help to stabilise the variance of a time series. - Differencing can help stabilise the mean of a time series by removing changes in the level of a time series, and eliminating (or reducing) trend and seasonality.
+- Transformations such as logarithms can help to stabilise the variance of a time series - Differencing can help stabilise the mean of a time series by removing changes in the level of a time series, and eliminating (or reducing) trend and seasonality
+- Unit test to determine if differencing needed

 ```
 google_2015 %>%